The Best Rivers In Ontario For Trout And Steelhead

 This is likely the most popular river of all the eastern tributaries due to its large runs of steelhead and salmon.

-The Ganaraska river also has good populations of brown trout and brook trout but unfortunately, a lot of the upper river where the trout live is private property and heavily posted so there is very little or no fishing access.
+The Ganaraska River also has good populations of brown and brook trout, but unfortunately, much of the upper river where the trout live is private property and heavily posted, so there is very little or no fishing access.

-The mouth area of the Ganny in the town of Port Hope can be a hot spot for anglers looking to hook into fresh runs of salmon and steelhead.
-This river is also now being stocked with Atlantic salmon with some decent catches being reported.
+The mouth area of the Ganny in Port Hope can be a hot spot for anglers looking to hook into fresh runs of salmon and steelhead.
+This river is also now being stocked with Atlantic salmon, and some decent catches have been reported.

-The crowds on the Ganaraska can be very large at times, especially on the weekends and during the salmon runs or on the opening day of trout season so be prepared for that.
+The crowds on the Ganaraska can be very large at times, especially on the weekends, during the salmon runs, or on the opening day of trout season, so be prepared for that.

 I used to fish this river in its prime when it would get runs of over 18,000 steelheads annually.